Veil: Veils for men

 Among the Tuareg, Songhai, Hausa, and Fulani of West Africa, women do not traditionally wear the veil, while men do.
 Male veiling was also common among the Berber Sanhaja tribes.
 The North African male veil, which covers the mouth and sometimes part of the nose, is called litham in Arabic and tagelmust by the Tuareg.
 Tuareg boys start wearing the veil at the onset of puberty and veiling is regarded as a mark of manhood.
 It is considered improper for a man to appear unveiled in front of elders, especially those from his wife's family.

-Ancient African rock engravings depicting human faces with eyes but no mouth or nose suggest that the origins of litham are not only pre-Islamic but even pre-historic.
+Ancient African rock engravings depicting human faces with eyes but no mouth or nose suggest that the origins of litham are pre-Islamic and even pre-historic.
 Wearing of the litham is not viewed as a religious requirement, although it was apparently believed to provide magical protection against evil forces.
 In practice, the litham has served as protection from the dust and extremes of temperature characterizing the desert environment.
 Its use by the Almoravids gave it a political significance during their conquests.

-In some parts of India, Pakistan, Bangladesh, and Nepal, men wear a sehra on their wedding day.
+In some parts of India, Pakistan, Bangladesh, and Nepal, men wear a sehra (headdress) on their wedding day.
 This is a male veil covering the whole face and neck.
 The sehra is made from either flowers or beads.
-The most common Sehra (headdress) is made from fresh marigolds.
+The most common sehra is made from fresh marigolds.
 The groom wears this throughout the day concealing his face even during the wedding ceremony.
 In Northern India today, grooms can be seen arriving on a horse with the sehra wrapped around the head.